Bullet journal key ideas that are perfect for rapid logging and organising your life admin! Borrow the ideas here or create your own!

 - Saves space,

 - Easy to skim-read at a glance,

 The idea is that the process is fast, clean, and dynamic – hence the key.

-For example, an item may be added as a task, and then once it’s completed the symbol might be edited to show that the task is complete.
+For example, an item may be added as a task to your daily logs or to-do lists, and then once it’s completed the symbol might be edited to show that the task is complete.

 While you’re getting used to this new way of writing in a bullet journal, you’ll need to refer to this key frequently, but as time goes by you’ll quickly become familiar with your chosen bullet journal legend and you’ll work much faster.